 - Databases are agentless.
 Because of this, alerts cannot be set for the database, as only see the service call is reported to New Relic.

-If you are unable to view certain entities in New Relic One service maps, see Troubleshooting: Missing or obfuscated data in New Relic One.
+If you are unable to view certain entities in service maps, see Troubleshooting: Missing or obfuscated data.